linux-china/rsocket-deno/README.md

 # What is RSocket?

-RSocket is a binary protocol for use on byte stream transports such as TCP, WebSockets, and Aeron.
+RSocket is a binary protocol for use on byte stream transports such as TCP and WebSocket.
 It enables the following symmetric interaction models via async message passing over a single connection:

 * request/response (stream of 1)